inspatiallabs/inspatial-dev/README.md

 ## 🌟 Welcome to InSpatial Core

 InSpatial Core is a comprehensive suite of cross-platform tools and infrastructure for building universal and spatial applications.
-Our mission is to empower you to create immersive, cross-platform experiences that works everywhere.
+Our mission is to empower you to create immersive, cross-platform experiences that works everywhere in every device, rendering environment and platform.

 ---